Assistant professor, Orchard crops extension specialist

 Claire Donahoo – PhD student

 A native of Lincoln, NE, Claire received her BS in Fish & Wildlife Biology with a concentration in Conservation Biology from University of Nebraska-Lincoln.
 She then received her MS in Entomology at Montana State University in Bozeman, where she studied mortality dynamics and life tables of the alfalfa leafcutting bee.
 Her PhD will focus on biological control by samurai wasps, Trissolcus japonicus, of the invasive brown marmorated stink bug, Halyomorpha halys.
 With degrees in fish & wildlife, entomology, and horticulture, Claire’s main interests are in ecology and conservation.

 Anthony Mugica – MS student

-Anthony’s work involves management of Pacific Flatheaded Borer, an insect, whose larval stage damages hazelnut trees.
+Anthony’s work involved management of Pacific flatheaded borer, an insect, whose larval stage damages hazelnut trees.

 Bryan Webber – MS student